APIs and SDKs

 Introduction

-Flywheel provides a comprehensive set of APIs and SDKs that enable developers to integrate with and extend the Flywheel platform.
+Flywheel provides a comprehensive set of application programming interfaces (APIs) and software development kits (SDKs) that enable developers to integrate with and extend the Flywheel platform.
 These tools allow you to programmatically access and manipulate data, automate workflows, build custom applications, and integrate Flywheel with other systems in your research or clinical environment.

 Available APIs and SDKs